joshmakes/unique-date-time-parser/README.md

 This decision paid off — it exposed subtle parsing issues that would never surface under higher-level I/O routines.

 ## Notes & Assumptions
-#### This project was only tested on Ubuntu 24.04 VM, and includes the makefile and build recipes as well output from the command line.
+#### This project was tested exclusively on Ubuntu 24.04, and includes a Makefile, sample input data, build recipes, and captured command-line output.

 #### Delimiter is intended to be configurable (via the `#define`) assumed to be '\n' (comma was also tested and worked)
 #### The arena is capped at 32,767 entries.
 Supplying 32,768 or more unique values returns `NO_SLOTS`.